kylepaulsen/NanoModal/README.md

 - modalEventObj **.removeListener( listenerID )**: Expects an integer id of the listener to remove.
 - modalEventObj **.removeAllListeners()**: Removes all listeners.
 - modalEventObj **.fire()**: Calls all added listeners and passes them the arguments passed to this function.

+### nanoModal.resizeOverlay()
+This exists just in case the overlay is not behaving on your screen or mobile device.

 # License